-Thus, we sought for a more general driving principle behind the formation of rosettes.
-We started by noting that in a flat Euclidean space, the energetically optimal tiling for cell systems ( but also atomic crystals or soap films) is typically hexagonal.
-In such flat spaces, 3-fold vertices (T-junctions) are energetically optimal because at a 3-edge vertex, one can arrange the edges at $120^\circ$ angles (like for hexagons), balancing the tensions symmetrically.
-This configuration preserves both local and global spatial symmetry.
-Four edges junctions with angles around $90^\circ$ are possible, but result in unstable configurations without special conditions (i.e. peculiar disposition of the line tensions).
-Indeed, generalizing Plateau's laws for soap films, at equilibrium the angles at a vertex depend on (i) the number of edges meeting, (ii) the tensions in each edge, and (iii) the local curvature of the space.
-Thus, higher-fold junctions could in principle become favorable for specific anisotropic tension configurations and/or where curvature affects the local angular sum at vertices.
-Positive curved space corresponds to sum of angles exceeding $360^\circ$.
-As the natural meeting angles between edges change, in this scenario rosettes can become stable because distributing larger angles over more edges reduces mechanical stress.
+Indeed, from Plateau's laws for soap films, we know that the angles at a vertex depend on (i) the number of edges meeting, (ii) the tensions in each edge, and (iii) the local curvature of the space.
+Thus, higher-fold junctions could, in principle, become favorable for specific anisotropic tension configurations, but also where curvature affects the local angular sum at vertices.
+Specifically, a positive curved space corresponds to a sum of angles exceeding $360^\circ$.
+As the natural meeting angles between edges change, in this scenario, rosettes become stable because distributing larger angles over more edges reduces mechanical stress.
 Moreover, positive curvature induces cells to tighten, which in turn produces cells with a low number of sides (see polygon distributions in Figure~\ref{fig:1} and ~\ref{fig:2}).